CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 ---

 {{< notice note >}}
-This section refers to frames for all internal QoS functionality; the actions are independent of layer 2 frames or layer 3 packets, unless explicitly stated.
+This section refers to frames for all internal QoS functionality.
+Unless explicitly stated, the actions are independent of layer 2 frames or layer 3 packets.
 {{< /notice >}}

 ## Overview